 The Mission of the Physical Therapist Assistant program at Lackawanna College is to facilitate the preparation of individuals regardless of their socio-economic status, past achievements, gender, national origin, age, race, color or creed, as entry level, associate of science degree earning, physical therapist assistants.
 These individuals will be compassionate and caring lifelong learners who will provide evidence based ethical treatment to assist the physical therapist in the rehabilitation of all individuals in their care.
-The program will strive to provide students with a diverse educational setting allowing for academic excellence, and to become socially, culturally, and professionally well rounded clinicians and individuals.
+The program will strive to provide students with a diverse educational setting allowing for academic excellence, and to become socially, culturally, and professionally well rounded clinicians and individuals who give back to the community.

-The program is a 2 year (5 semesters) program that combines both classroom and clinical field experiences in preparation for the student to enter this profession as an entry level skilled PTA.
-The student will graduate with an Associate of Science Degree and be eligible to sit for the national licensure exam once notification of accreditation of the PTA program is received.
-A student considering entering the field of PTA should have a demonstrated aptitude for the sciences, interact well with others, have an interest in working with physically challenged, ill or i
+The program is a two- year program that combines both traditional classroombased education and 720 hours of clinical field experiences in preparation for the student to enter this profession as an entry level skilled PTA.
+There is a rolling selective admissions process for this program.
+The student will graduate with an Associate of Science Degree and be eligible to sit for the national licensure exam.
+A student considering entering the field of PTA should have a demonstrated aptitude for the sciences, interact well with others, have an interest in working with individuals who are physically challenged, ill or injured; and enjoy a physically active job.